Probate Q&A Series

 • Gathering Documentation (3–10 days): Obtain the death certificate, property deeds, marital and family records, and an updated title search.

-• Identifying Heirs (2–20 days): Confirm names, addresses, ages of all potential heirs; secure guardian ad litem appointments if minors are involved.
+• Identifying Heirs (2–20 days): Confirm names, addresses, ages of all potential heirs; determine whether any incompetency or guardianship issues must be addressed.

 • Review and Verification (2–3 days): Confirm accuracy of facts and statutory compliance; obtain necessary notarizations.

-• Filing with the Clerk (1 day): Submit the petition, pay fees, and request hearing dates.
+• Filing with the Clerk (1 day): Submit the application and pay fees.

-• Hearing and Issuance of Letters (1 day): Attend the hearing; the Clerk issues letters of administration once the court approves the petition.
+• Qualification and Issuance of Letters (1 day): The Clerk issues letters testamentary or letters of administration once the statutory requirements are satisfied.

-If heirs plan to partition or sell the undivided land after probate, you may file a partition action under G.S.
-28A-18-1.
+If heirs plan to partition or sell the undivided land after probate, you may file a partition action under Chapter 46A.
 That process runs on its own timeline, typically adding several more months depending on court schedules and agreement among heirs.

 Have questions about filing a probate petition for undivided land in North Carolina?
 Turn to Pierce Law Group.
 Our attorneys guide families through every step of probate administration.
 Contact us by emailing intake@piercelaw.com or calling (919) 341-7055 to schedule a consultation.